whitneyburton/portfolios/students/1606-front/paul-nguyen/template.md

 * [GitHub URL](https://sikemausa.github.io/idea-box/)
 * [Original Assignment](http://frontend.turing.io/projects/ideabox.html)

 In this project we learned about keeping 'server' and 'client' as separate entities.
 We used JSON and localStorage to store and regenerate ideas inside localStorage.
 We created a code to hold ideas inside of an array of objects with four attributes: an unique id, title, body and quality ranking.
 We also enabled a feature that lets the user edit any idea and it would update to their localStorage until they removed it.
 That unique id is hard coded to that specific idea, and we used it to update any changes made to it's title, body, or ranking quality.
-It is also used to find and display any idea that user is trying to find using the search bar.
+It was also used to find and display any idea that user is trying to find using the search bar.

 #### Feedback from Louisa
 * No major bugs and user is able to navigate effectively.